 Compatible generator models can be connected to Enviromon’s base units using an Ethernet connection or 2-Wire RS458 connection, which provides the ability to monitor and control equipment remotely across distributed networks and receive automated alerts for predefined equipment statuses. *Remote monitoring and control require CloudHawk cloud services subscription.

 √ – Integration with Enterprise Monitoring and SCADA control systems.
 Connection through RS485 port or TCP.
 Using the virtual sensor port feature to create a Modbus to SNMP gateway allows integration into any SCADA system.

 √ – Be alerted by E-mail, SNMP or SMS when generator parameters are critical.
 Alerts can be set for total fuel used, oil pressure, oil level, water pressure, runtime, coolant temperature, fault codes and warnings, and more.

 √ – Exact engine parameters vary depending on your generator.
 Please refer to your generator specific Modbus or Canbus registers.

 Off-grid power supply and battery monitoring

 Monitoring backup power supplies and UPS systems are essential to ensuring the reliability of these systems when they are needed.

-Enviromon's SecurityHawk base units can monitor the health of existing UPS systems and emergency generators using dry contact connections over SNMP protocols.
+Enviromon’s SecurityHawk base units can monitor the health of existing UPS systems and emergency generators over TCP IP for SNMP enabled devices.

 √ – Temperature and Battery Health monitoring.
 Depending on the type of battery supply, using dry contact or ethernet connections to the base unit, battery health can be monitored using SNMP so that scheduled maintenance can be arranged before the backup power supply fails.